jahilldev/minimal-analytics/README.md

 # Getting Started

-Depending on your component library, visit the relevant package below and follow setup instructions:
+Depending on your preferred service, visit the relevant package below and follow setup instructions:

 | Library | Package                                                                                                |
 | ------- | ------------------------------------------------------------------------------------------------------ |